adrianlfns/HouseholdHub/ReadMe_AdrianAlfonso.md

     * templates/base.html - This file is the base template for all pages.
 It contains the commonly used html across the site.
     * directory 'static' - In this directory you will find all the files that will be served statically, css, javascript, images, etc.
     * directory 'business_rules' - In this directory/package you will find all of the classes related to the business rules of the project.
+    * business_rules/entity_base.py - In the module entity_base, you will find a class EntityBase class which is a base class for other classes such as Device and Category.
+This little class contains the property ID which is common for Devices and Categories and also another common method which is to_dictionary
     * business_rules/device.py  - In the module device.py, you will find the class Device which represents the information of a single device.
     * business_rules/device_manager.py - In the module device_manager, you will find a class Device_Manager that handles all the data access logic for a device: (Create, Update, Delete, List, Find ,etc)
     * business_rules/category.py -In the module category.py, you will find the class Category which represents the information of a single category.